pandatix/go-abnf/README.md

 **Q**: Is there a difference between pap and [bap](https://github.com/ietf-tools/bap) ?

 **R**: Yes, first of all the language (i.e. Go) enables more portability thus integration in workflows.
-But the real difference between pap and bap is the way they work: pap is built on an opportunity to challenge bap whether bap is built to generate meaningful errors to the end user.
-Out of this, no, pap and bap are very similar as they are ABNF parsers/validators.
+But the real difference between pap and bap resides is the way they work: pap is built on an opportunity to challenge bap whether bap is built to generate meaningfull errors to the end user.
+Out of this, pap goes further as it enables you to build the transition graph from a given grammar and fuzz Go code.